Teambook for IT & Software Teams

 Used consistently, this approach helps teams plan based on real availability instead of optimistic estimates.

-If you need help setting up capacity rules, BAU projects, or reports, contact support and we can help you configure sprint planning workflows in Teambook.
+If you need help setting up projects, personal scheduoles or reports, contact support and we can help you configure sprint planning workflows in Teambook.

 Was this article helpful?